WVM2011-04

 Sop: find it costly and unnec

-when we have AmbNOW and exposure; put it on the Web and get it out that way
+when we have AmbNOW and exposure; put it on the Web and get it

 Mayor: that's a given; are you satisfied